matomo-org/developer-documentation/docs/generated/master/Piwik/Db.md

 <a name="segmentedFetchFirst" id="segmentedFetchFirst"></a>
 ### `segmentedFetchFirst()`

-Performs a SELECT on a table one chunk at a time and returns the first successfully fetched value.
+Performs a `SELECT` statement on a table one chunk at a time and returns the first successfully fetched value.

-In other words, if running a SELECT on one chunk of the table doesn't return a value, we move on to the next chunk and we keep moving until the SELECT returns a value.
+This function will execute a query on one set of rows in a table.
+If nothing is fetched, it will execute the query on the next set of rows and so on until the query returns a value.

-This function will break up a SELECT into several smaller SELECTs and should be used when performing a SELECT that can take a long time to finish.
+This function will break up a `SELECT into several smaller `SELECT`s and should be used when performing a `SELECT` that can take a long time to finish.
-Using several smaller SELECTs will ensure that the table will not be locked for too long.
+Using several smaller `SELECT`s will ensure that the table will not be locked for too long.

 **Example**